 Skip to Content

-Bill Baehr and Sandy Cabral are the original Ambassadors; they started as the Camping Ambassadors at Toppings/Spread Creek in 2017.
+Bill Baehr is one of our original Ambassadors for Responsible Recreation.
+He started as the Camping Ambassadors at Toppings/Spread Creek in 2017.
 Previously, Bill worked as a wrangler guide at Triangle X Ranch, which is adjacent to the BTNF, for 19 seasons, 13 seasons of which were full-time.
-Sandy worked at Triangle X for 4 seasons.
-“We both love helping the public to safely enjoy their National Forest,” they say.
+“I love helping the public to safely enjoy their National Forest,” says Bill, who is back at Toppings for summer 2025.
 “Helping campers out brings a lot of gratification.”
-For their years of work as Ambassadors, the couple was recognized as the “Super Volunteers” of 2022 by the local weekly paper, the Jackson Hole News & Guide.
+For his years of work as an Ambassador, Bill, and his partner Sandy, were recognized as the “Super Volunteers” of 2022 by the local weekly paper, the Jackson Hole News & Guide.

-The couple doesn’t just help campers, but also the land.
-They have expanded the scope of their Ambassador-ship by tackling invasive species in the area.
-Over several years, Sandy and Bill have removed thousands of milk thistle (Cirsium arvense) plants.
+Bill doesn’t just help campers, but also the land.
+He has expanded the scope of his Ambassador-ship by tackling invasive species in the area.
+Starting in 2017, Bill has removed thousands of musk thistle plants.
 A single plant of this invasive noxious weed (from the Mediterranean region) can produce up to 6,000 seeds, each of which can stay viable for nine years.
-Like many other invasive species, milk thistle, which can grow to between six and eight feet tall, forms dense patches that outcompete native plants for moisture, sunlight, and nutrients.
-“We noticed that there was a huge area of milk thistle near an area we camped,” Sandy says.
-“We just started digging them up and, over the several years we’ve been doing this, we’ve seen a huge decline.
+Like many other invasive species, musk thistle, which can grow to between six and eight feet tall, forms dense patches that outcompete native plants for moisture, sunlight, and nutrients.
+“I noticed they were overwhelming some of the campsites,” Bill says.
+“We just started digging them up and, over the years we’ve been doing this, we’ve seen a huge decline.
 It’s rewarding to know that we’re making a difference in the health of the land, and that’s on top of helping so many people!”

 We acknowledge with respect that our facilities are situated on the aboriginal land of the Shoshone Bannock.
 Eastern Shoshone.
 Northern Arapaho.
 Crow.
 Assiniboine.
 Sioux.
 Gros Ventre.
 Nez Perce.